jcordtz/a_data_platform/README.md

 The areas represent different states of the journey from *data* to *datasets* and thereby to reporting and analytics.

-Referring to Figure 2 the characteristics of different areas are as follows:
+Referring to Figure 2 the characteristics of the different areas are as follows:

 **Source systems** are any system where *data* must be extracted from (batch) or where *data* is sent from (streamed).

-The **ingest area** is where *data* from the source systems arrives. *data* is kept with its original content.
+The **ingest area** is where *data* from the source systems arrives. *Data* is kept with its original content.
 If the *data* is "table" data, no changes are made to any rows or columns, not even the format of the data. *Data* is stored in files - usually csv or parquet or in their binary format - like for videos, pictures, or sound.
 The **ingest area** should have a directory structure that makes it easy to identify the source of the data.

 Also, there is no updating or overwriting of existing files - meaning that a new load creates new files.
 Over time, files in the **ingest area** should be archived or deleted if legal requirements demand this (such as GDPR).